How to Choose Pottery Glaze – A Beginner Glaze Guide

 On the other hand, you have overfired glazes, which happens when you fired up a glaze above the temperatures that they designed it for.
 Some potters overfire their glazes on purpose to grow crystals on them.

 You don’t always have issues with overfiring glazes, but you can run into problems like the glaze running off your pottery.
-A beginner potter may experience problems if they overfire, so they may want to stick with the outlined temperatures.
+A beginner potter may run into problems if they overfire, so they may want to stick to the outlined temperatures.
 If you fire low fire glaze to mid-fire (cone 5) the glaze will melt all over the kiln shelf.

 The heat in the kiln will spark a chemical reaction that changes the appearance of the glaze.
 The ceramics in a Gas Kiln will look different from the ceramics in an Electric Kiln.
-Typically, gas kiln ceramics don’t have the bright and vibrant appearance as they do in an Electric Kiln.
+Typically, gas kiln ceramics don’t have the bright, vibrant appearance they do in an Electric Kiln.

-Understanding how the kiln will have an impact on your glaze can influence the type of Kiln that you Choose.
-Electric kilns are more popular and considered to be neutral or oxidation kilns.
-Oxidation is a chemical reaction that removes the electrons from the substance.
+Understanding how the kiln will affect your glaze can influence the type of kiln you choose.
+Electric kilns are more popular and are considered neutral or oxidation kilns.
+Oxidation is a chemical reaction that removes electrons from a substance.
 Whereas Gas kilns are Reduction that adds electrons to them.
 Gas kilns use a damper because they need oxygen to burn.
 As an experiment, you could partially close the damper, and the gas will get the oxygen from the clay and glazes.
 It would have a new impact on the glazes.
 You get some brilliant glaze coloring effects with this extra tool at your disposal.

-This reduction firing in most cases will melt the glazes faster.
+In most cases, this reduction firing will melt the glazes faster.
 Many high-fire glazes even request reduction firing, so you should be aware of this before you choose a glaze.

 How to Choose a Pottery Glaze – Do You Need a Food-Safe Glaze?

-Decorative glazes catch the eye with their vibrant colors, but eating off them could pose a danger.
+Decorative glazes catch the eye with their vibrant colors, but eating off them could be dangerous.
 If you want to eat off a plate, choose a Food Safe glaze.

-You have two tests that you can perform to see if your Glaze is Food-Safe.
-Important to note, the two tests especially come in handy if you pulled a glaze recipe off the internet, but you don’t know you can use it for functional purposes.
+You have two tests you can perform to determine whether your Glaze is Food-Safe.
+Important to note: the two tests are especially helpful if you pulled a glaze recipe off the internet, but don’t know whether it can be used for functional purposes.

 While these tests can work, if they prove inconclusive, you will want to send the glazes to a lab to determine safety for eating off them.